C$ 88 Find Cheap Flights from Michigan to British Columbia

 • What is the cheapest time of day to fly to British Columbia?

-The cheapest time of day to fly to British Columbia is generally at night, when round-trip flights cost C$ 290 on average.
-Morning departures are around 6% more expensive than evening flights, on average.
-The most expensive time of day to fly to British Columbia is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 375.
+The cheapest time of day to fly to British Columbia is generally in the morning, when round-trip flights cost C$ 490 on average.
+The most expensive time of day to fly to British Columbia is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 490.

 • What is the cheapest flight to British Columbia?